dfinity/interface-spec/spec/index.md

 ### IC method `delete_snapshot` {#ic-take_snapshot}

-This method deletes a specified snapshot of the canister.
+This method deletes a specified snapshot that belongs to an existing canister.
 An error will be returned if the snapshot is not found.

 A snapshot cannot be found if it was previously deleted, replaced by a new snapshot through a `take_snapshot` request, or if the canister itself has been deleted or depleted of cycles.